StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 3. Choose a project name and a directory to save the project, then click _Finish_.
 4. _File > Import File..._
 5. Select the _Red Rescue Team_ ROM on your file system.
-6. Select an instruction set architecture for Ghidra to use for analyzing the binary.
+6. Select an instruction set architecture (_Language_) for Ghidra to use for analyzing the binary.
 The GBA uses the ARMv4T instruction set in little-endian format (__ARM:LE:32:v4t__), which you can find by searching for "v4t" in the language select, then selecting the option with "little" under the _Endian_ column.
     >![](/assets/img/reverse-engineering/armv4t.png)<br>
     >Selecting the ARMv4T language
-7. Click _Options..._ and set the _Base Address_ to 0x8000000.
+7. Click _Options..._ and set the _Base Address_ to 08000000.
-7. Click _OK_ to make Ghidra inspect the binary.
+8. Click _OK_ to make Ghidra inspect the binary.
-8. Once done, Ghidra will display a report with some details about the inspection.
+9. Once done, Ghidra will display a report with some details about the inspection.
 Click _OK_ to continue.
-9. Double-click the ROM in Ghidra to open Ghidra's code viewer.
+10. Double-click the ROM in Ghidra to open Ghidra's code viewer.
-10. Ghidra will offer to analyze the binary.
+11. Ghidra will offer to analyze the binary.
 Click _Yes_.
-11. Use the default analysis settings and click _Analyze_.
+12. Use the default analysis settings and click _Analyze_.
-12. Wait for Ghidra to analyze the binary.
+13. Wait for Ghidra to analyze the binary.
 This may take a couple minutes.
-13. When Ghidra's analysis finishes, it will present a screen like the image below.
+14. When Ghidra's analysis finishes, it will present a screen like the image below.
 At this point, Ghidra is set up to start reverse engineering the game.
 >![](/assets/img/reverse-engineering/ghidra-setup.png)<br>
 >Ghidra after setting it up